PANORAMIC trial

 The PANORAMIC trial (short for Platform Adaptive Trial of Novel Antivirals for Early Treatment of COVID-19 in the Community) is a clinical trial in the United Kingdom testing the effectiveness of new antiviral drugs at the early stages of COVID-19 infections.
-The study aims to find out if antivirals can prevent death and hospitalisation and help faster recovery for people aged over 50 and those at higher risk due to underlying health conditions.
+The study aims to determine if antivirals can prevent death and hospitalisation and help faster recovery for people aged over 50 and those at higher risk due to underlying health conditions.
 The trial was launched in December 2021, and had nearly 30,000 people enrolled as participants.

 Overview

 PANORAMIC is a platform trial that compares groups who are having symptoms of COVID: one receives standard care (same as best care in the NHS) and others receive standard care plus antiviral treatment.
 Participants take part from home online or via phone and the antivirals are delivered to them.

 Participants

 People could enroll in the study if they had symptoms of COVID (confirmed by a test) less than 5 days prior to enrolling.
 They had to be either aged 50 or over, or have a preexisting health condition.